 We also have a team of 10 pupil Mental Health Champions who have received training from One Goal and the WAMHS team.

-Natalie Bailey - CAMHS worker in School (CWiS) who is based at Mandeville every other Friday.
+Natalie Bailey is the CAMHS worker in School (CWiS) who is based at Mandeville every other Friday.

-Joshua Wilton - Education Mental Health Practitioner (EMHP) is who is based at Mandeville on Fridays.
+Pelinsu Bozdemir is our Education Mental Health Practitioner (EMHP) is who is based at Mandeville on a weekly basis.

 You can find a PDF of this document to download at the bottom of this page.